mcosovic/JuliaGrid.jl/docs/src/examples/dcStateEstimation.md

 nothing # hide
 ```

-Next, the power system is defined by specifying buses, branches, and generators with cost functions:
+Next, we define the power system by adding buses, branches, and generators with cost functions:
 ```@example dcStateEstimation
 system = powerSystem()